 You can’t always tell by the color because many heirloom varieties are not red – they are often green, yellow or striped.
-Look follow your nose, they should smell wonderfully tomato-ey and should be firm to the touch – although when you are shopping, don’t go around squeezing the tomatoes – farmers hate that and while we are on topic the same goes for peaches!
+You can look, but really its best to follow your nose, instead.
+Fresh ripe tomatoes should smell wonderfully tomato-ey and should be firm to the touch.
+Although when you are shopping, don’t go around squeezing the tomatoes – farmers hate that and while we are on topic the same goes for peaches!

 Nothing like a Fried Green Tomato

 As delicious as ripe tomatoes are, you’d be missing a delicious part of the summer tomato season if you didn’t fry up a few not-quiet-ripe green tomatoes. its such a summer favorite of mine, that the recipe has it’s very own blog post!
 Check out all the details here and enjoy!

 Tomato Pie is a great addition to any summer menu.
 Breakfast, brunch, lunch or dinner – its always a good time for tomato pie.

 The technique involves little more than layering.
 Use any variety of local and just harvested tomato that you would like, slice or chop.
 I love the vodka pie crust recipe I have included below, because well, it’s fun to use a local liquor in the recipe.
 And the results are truly a lighter flakier pie crust; but if you want a store bought one to make things easier, I recommend the Immaculate Baking Company’s organic refrigerated crust.
 It is my go-to if I am not making my own, and its terribly easy to have it on hand, ready to roll ( pun intended), when you are ready to bake.